1Ramirez7/Applied-Time-Series-Analysis-Notebook/githubpushnotes.md

 - The site_libs folder was created with this push
     - So if the timeseries folder is remove, more than likely this folder is not needed.

+#17 transferring files from raw repo
+- hw 1.5 had a classical decomposition table not work due to the common library issue.
+- I just comment that part of the code to fix later